gaborbankutidev/BringApp/apps/bring-app/README.md

 ## Folders

-- `themes/`
+- `plugins/bring-app`
-  Themes for WordPress containing the core Bring Theme and the Project Child Theme
+  The Bring App plugin for WordPress containing the core functionality and project specific customizations
+- `themes/bring-app-theme`
+  Minimal theme for the headless WordPress Bring App architecture
 - `next/`
   For the frontend that mirrors the routing of WordPress
 - `wordpress/`